|

 Legend.
 It describes the representation of different colors in the chart.

 Daily aging/stress: shows the daily aging or stress of an asset.
-It provides information about the current condition-based maintenance recommendations
+It provides information about the current condition-based maintenance recommendations and possible causes of current aging.
+Refer to the video below.

 It includes the following details:

-lifetime of the asset.
+Environmental factor: The bar chart shows the effect of aging and stress inside the drive caused by environmental factors.
+For example, Green indicates that Drive aging is slower than the preventive maintenance plan, so the environment and usage extend the expected lifetime of the asset.
 The data can be selected for preferred periods: last 24 hours, or 7, 14, 30, or 90 days.

 The legend below the chart describes the representation of different colors in the chart:

 Red: Indicates that the drive is heavily stressed and the probability of stress-related component failure is increased.
-The
+The environment and usage may lead to premature asset failure.

 Orange: Indicates that drive aging is in line or slightly faster than the preventive maintenance plan.
-The environment and
+The environment and usage may reduce the expected lifetime of the asset.

 Green: Indicates that drive aging is slower than the preventive maintenance plan.
-The environment and usage can extend the
+The environment and usage can extend the expected lifetime of the asset.

 Operational parameters

-The Operational parameters tab allows you to visualize, analyze, and compare different signals of the asset for a flexible date interval (maximum 90
+The Operational parameters tab allows you to visualize, analyze, and compare different signals of the asset for a flexible date interval (maximum 90 days).

 Go to Condition monitoring → Condition overview→ Powertrains / Asset groups / Assets → [Asset] → Operational parameters.